Sep 12, 2012 // Other Mods //

 By John Cribb

-These are mysterious, but well known and related problems
+These are mysterious, patient but well known and related problems

 with MKIV Supra’s caused by cold solder joints or broken traces on certain